maptiler/manual/usage.rst

 .. _how-to section: http://www.maptiler.com/how-to/merge-mbtiles/

 The utility allows to update a previously rendered dataset and replace a small existing area with a different newly rendered raster data.
-Typical use-case is fixing of a small geographic area in a large seamed dataset previously rendered by MapTiler from many input files.
+The typical use-case is fixing of a small geographic area in a large seamed dataset previously rendered by MapTiler from many input files.

-The utility also extent the bounding box of the tiles - it is usable for merging two just partly overlapping maps into one bigger map covering larger extent.
+The utility also extend the bounding box of the tiles - it is usable for merging two just partly overlapping maps into one bigger map covering larger extent.

 Usage: ::